Inzhenerka/docs.getdbt.tech/website/docs/guides/coalesce-fusion-platform-qs.md

     All models should show **Success**, since this is the first full run of the project.

-7. Run the job again by clicking **Run now** again to see the power of State aware ochestrationat work\!
+7. Run the job again by clicking **Run now** again to see the power of State aware orchestration at work\!

 8. When the job completes, open the **Lineage** tab to see **Reuse** statuses appear on most models.
 We have new flower orders, so the `stg\_flower\_orders` and downstream models are rerun (status: success), while the rest of the models are reused, since there is no new data.

    💡 *<Constant name="fusion"/> automatically skips models without fresh data, saving pipeline execution time and avoiding data platform costs*

 9. On the **Prod Job (State Aware Orchestration Enabled)** page, click on **Models** underneath the Overview section.